yberrada/mongo-movies/README.md

 *Skip this exercise if you already have a MongoDB Atlas Cluster*
 - Login to the attendee portal: https://www.atlas-labs.cloud/
 - Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top right corner.
-- The e-mail will be prepopulated, leave it as is and use the following password to login: *AtlasW0rskop!*
+- The e-mail will be prepopulated, leave it as is and use the following password to login:
+>  *AtlasW0rskop!*
 - Awesome!
 So far, we have gained access to the cluster.
 We now need to setup the security around Atlas.
 By default, Atlas cluters are not reachable from the internet.
 We also need to configure *Authentication* and *Authorization*!
 ### Step 2: Setup your cluster's security
-- Click on Database Access in the left sidebar, and click on ADD NEW DATABASE USER.
+- Click on Database Access in the left sidebar, and click on:
+> ADD NEW DATABASE USER.
+- Set the authentication Method to Password (uses SCRAM) and give your user a:
+> username & password  </br>
-- Set the authentication Method to Password (uses SCRAM) and give your user a username, a password and provide them with one of the available built-in roles that allow a user to read and write from all databases.
+- Assign the user one of the available built-in roles that allows a user to read and write from all databases.
 - Let's now configure the network security.
 As this is a workshop we will be whitelisting all IPs to access our cluster instead of opting for a VPC peering or a Private endpoint for more complex deployments.
-- click on network Access on the left side bar and click on ADD IP ADDRESS.
+- Click on network Access on the left side bar and click on:
+>ADD IP ADDRESS.
 - Go ahead and allow access from anywhere.

 *Awesome.
 So far we have gained access to a MongoDB Atlas Cluster and we have configured the Security.*